 Wildlife on the Marshes

 Barbecues are not permitted anywhere on Hackney Marshes.
-If you wish to hold a barbecue, there is a dedicated area in London Fields.
+If you'd like to hold a barbecue, there is a dedicated area in London Fields.

 Dogs are excluded from the sports facilities.
 Council Officers have the power to request that dogs are put on leads if they are behaving aggressively, causing damage, or if their owner does not have appropriate control over them.
 More information on dogs in parks.